rishab-t0910/stat432_final_project/README.md

 ##### Next Steps
 1. Cluster analysis to see if 3 classes are correct for life expectancy
 2. Move on the Random Forest

+### 9 April 2024
+I learned today that Clustering (K-means) is an unsupervised learning method, hence there is no way to determine the optimal number of clusters.
+So, there is no way to tell if 3 classes is the ideal, but since it is easy to interpret, I stick with it.
+I conducted the Random Forest, and the results are quite good.
+Low MSE and MAPE for both the training and testing data shows that the model does a good job.

+I brought back the variables with low variance as I thought it would be useful, and the results do improve.

+##### Next Steps
+1. Since this is a class taught in R, I will try to replicate this modelling in R
+2. Find an updated dataset with the current year data, and try to validate the model